-My name is Anita and being a rideshare driver was NOT my idea or plan.
+My name is Anita Johnson and being a full-time Uber driver was NOT my idea or plan.

-However, as a rideshare driver who discovered another ride-hail service that came to Atlanta at the end of February, 2017, I felt obligated to share the GOOD NEWS for the benefit of others.
+However, as a rideshare driver who discovered another ride-hail service in the spring of 2017, and then another start-up during the “protest/strike” in May 2018, I felt obligated to share the GOOD NEWS I had discovered for the benefit of others.

-At the request of the Founder, I must make clear that I AM NOT connected in any way to the company’s internal team.
-I AM simply one of the first drivers in Atlanta, and every word on this site is my own.
-None of what is written should be construed as company policy or perspective.
-Everything written ought to be considered a Case Study of another ride-hail opportunity.
+I must make clear that I AM a seasoned Uber driver in Atlanta, and every word on this site is my own.
+None of what is written should be construed as any company’s policy or perspective.
+Everything written ought to be considered my due diligence and promotion of another ride-hail service.

 I AM also an online marketer, so creating a website regarding everything I personally know, or have experienced as a rideshare driver, just made sense to me.
-No one asked me to create this, MY referral site, nor am I being compensated for the original content.
+No one asked me to create this, MY referral site, nor am I being compensated for the original written content on this site.
 Please keep this in mind as you peruse the site.